Publication Ethics and Publication Malpractice Statement

 Contribution to editorial decisions

-Peer review assists editors in making editorial decisions and, through editorial communications with authors, may assist authors in improving their manuscripts.
-Peer review is the system used to assess the quality of a manuscript before it is published.
-Independent researchers in the relevant research area evaluate submitted manuscripts, for originality, validity and significance so as to help editors determine whether the manuscript should be published in our journal.
+Peer review helps editors make editorial decisions and may help authors enhance their manuscripts.
+Peer review is the system used to evaluate the quality of a manuscript prior to publication.
+Independent researchers in the research area evaluate the submitted manuscripts for originality, validity and significance so as to help editors determine whether the manuscript should be published in our journal.

 Confidentiality

-Peer reviewed manuscripts must be kept strictly confidential.
-Reviewers must not share manuscripts or discuss their contents with anyone outside the peer-review process.
-Reviewers may, upon request to the Editor-in-Chief of NSC Nursing, consult with colleagues in their research group trusting that the confidentiality of the manuscript will be maintained by disclosing to the Editor-in-Chief the name(s) of their colleagues in their report.
+Peer-reviewed manuscripts will be kept strictly confidential.
+Reviewers must not share manuscripts or discuss their contents with anyone outside the peer review process.
+Upon request to the Editor-in-Chief of NSC Nursing, reviewers may consult with research colleagues only if the confidentiality of the manuscript is kept and will inform the Editor-in-Chief of the name(s) of their colleagues in their report.

 Standards of objectivity

-Reviews should be conducted objectively and observations formulated clearly with supporting arguments so that authors can use them for improving the manuscript.
+Reviews should be objective, and observations should clear and with supporting arguments so that authors can use them to enhance the manuscript.
 Personal criticism of the authors is inappropriate.

 Acknowledgement of sources